 Chair Rails are a great way to display thinner objects, like these mirrors fromMartha Stewart Living.

-label or naming system is a fun way to make your collection easy to interact with when guests are over.
+A label or naming system is a fun way to make your collection easy to interact with when guests are over.
 Drawing attention to the types of plants behind a frame or cameras on a wall, like this photo of the Levi’s store by Shawn Hoke, can create conversation or teach little ones about your favorite items.

 Giving items room to breathe on a shelf makes them feel more like a fine art display than simple storage.